astro-datalab/digestor/docs/sdss.rst

     CREATE VIEW sdss_dr14.seguespecobjall AS SELECT s.* FROM sdss_dr14.specobjall AS s JOIN sdss_dr14.platex AS p ON s.plateid = p.plateid WHERE p.programname LIKE 'seg%';
     CREATE VIEW sdss_dr14.segue1specobjall AS SELECT s.* FROM sdss_dr14.specobjall AS s JOIN sdss_dr14.platex AS p ON s.plateid = p.plateid WHERE p.programname LIKE 'seg%' AND p.programname NOT LIKE 'segue2%';
     CREATE VIEW sdss_dr14.segue2specobjall AS SELECT s.* FROM sdss_dr14.specobjall AS s JOIN sdss_dr14.platex AS p ON s.plateid = p.plateid WHERE p.programname LIKE 'segue2%';
-    GRANT USAGE ON SCHEMA sdss_dr14 TO dlquery;
-    GRANT SELECT ON sdss_dr14.platex TO dlquery;
     GRANT SELECT ON sdss_dr14.specobjall TO dlquery;
     GRANT SELECT ON sdss_dr14.specobj TO dlquery;
     GRANT SELECT ON sdss_dr14.seguespecobjall TO dlquery;